orgicus/Mindwave/README.md

 If you're using the Serial class and simply want to get the attention/meditation values, it's as simple as shown below.

 The example includes also eye blink detection.
-Single and double blink detection.
+Single and double blink detection is implemented.

 In the example a HC-05 Bluetooth module is connected to Serial2 on an ESP32.
 But it should work for all Arduino/ESP boards using the Serial class.